nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Adding a client with incorrect parameters
     1. Test case: `add n/Jane Smith p/abcdefg`

-        Expected: The application displays a message indicating an incorrect format was entered.
+        Expected: The application displays a message indicating an invalid command format was entered.

 ### Edit Client
 1. Editing a client with valid index